fepitre/qubes-builderv2/README.md

 the help of what we call an `executor`.
 For every single command that needs to perform an action from sources for example, cloning and verifying Git sources,rendering a SPEC file, generate SRPM or Debian source packages, etc., a fresh and new cage will be used.
 It remains only the signing and publishing process being executed locally and not inside a cage.
 This is to be improved in the future.
 For now, only Docker, Podman, Local and Qubes executors are available.

-Only Docker, Local and Qubes executors inside a Fedora/Debian AppVM have been used by the author for validating the current development.
+> **Remark**: Only Docker, Local (`sign`, `publish` and `upload` stages only) and Qubes executors inside a Fedora AppVM have been used by the author for validating the current development.

 ## How-to